San Diego Hang Gliding and Paragliding Association

 • Horse Anderson LZ *

-Each School and Instructor must clearly display the SDHGPA Verified School Vehicle Pass in all vehicles at all SDHGPA Insured Sites.
+Each School and Instructor must clearly display the SDHGPA Verified School Vehicle Pass in all vehicles at all SDHGPA Primary and Secondary Site indicated needing Requirements Verification.

 Schools / Instructors Registered for SDHGPA Sites